Our group is currently working on the following projects:

 We are also involved in collaborative research on several other pinniped species, including grey seals (Halichoerus grypus), South American fur seals (Arctocephalus australis), Southern sea lions (Otaria flavescens) and Steller’s sea lions (Eumetopias jubatus).
 Many of these projects use molecular genetic approaches to elucidate the underlying population structure, which has important implications for conservation.
 For example, our work on Steller’s sea lions has revealed a clear phylogenetic break within the range of this threatened ‘flagship’ species, in support of previous mitochondrial studies revealing two discrete stocks, and consistent with the observation that two stocks show opposite growth trajectories.

 One hundred and fifty years after Charles Darwin’s seminal work On the Origin of Species, the quest for the mechanistic underpinnings of speciation has begun in earnest.
 Among the most promising systems to reveal the evolutionary processes that control adaptation and govern the early steps of speciation are evolutionary young lineages diverging along strong environmental gradients.
 In particular, marine species provide ideal systems in which to test whether ecologically divergent selection in the absence of physical barriers to gene flow can lead to heterogeneous genomic divergence.
-The Galápagos sea lion (Zalophus wollebaeki) provides just such a system.
-Its range is tiny relative to the dispersal capability of the species but is characterised by a steep environmental cline between the nutrient rich grounds around the young western islands and the islands on the shallow central shelf of the archipelago.
+Sea lions from the Galápagos provide just such a system.
+The species has a tiny geographic range relative to it’s dispersal capability but occupies a steep environmental cline between the nutrient rich grounds around the young western islands and the islands on the shallow central shelf of the archipelago.
 These environmental contrasts translate into marked differences in morphology, diet and the underlying genetics.
-In collaboration with Dr Jochen Wolf, we are using whole-genome resequencing to quantify patterns of genomic divergence at base-pair resolution between ecologically and genetically divergent sea lion populations.
+In collaboration with Prof Jochen Wolf, we are using whole-genome resequencing to quantify patterns of genomic divergence at base-pair resolution between ecologically and genetically divergent sea lion populations.
 The resulting data will be used to trace the evolutionary history of the species, quantify population structure and patterns of gene flow, and identify candidate genomic regions under selection.

 Funded by: the DFG